Definition of Symbolism

 Emily Bronte’s Wuthering Heights presents almost every character, house, surroundings and events in a symbolic perspective.
 The word “Wuthering”, which means stormy, represents the wild nature of its inhabitants.
 The following lines allow us to look into the symbolic nature of two characters:

 “My love for Linton is like the foliage in the woods.
 Time will change it; I’m well aware, as winter changes the trees.
 My love for Heathcliff resembles the eternal rocks beneath a source of little visible delight, but necessary.”

 The phrase “foliage of leaves” for Linton is a symbol for his fertile and civilized nature.
 On the contrary, Heathcliff is likened to an “eternal rock” which symbolizes his crude and unbendable nature.

 Sara Teasdale in her poem Wild Asters develops a number of striking symbols:

 And the clever, clear-eyed daisies

 Now the fields are brown and barren,

 Bitter autumn blows,

 Not one knows.”

 In the above lines, “spring” and “daisies” are symbols of youth.
-“Brown and barren” are a symbols of transition from the youth to the old age.
+“Brown and barren” are symbols of transition from youth to old age.
 Moreover, “Bitter autumn” symbolizes death.